Getting Started Funding an Accessible Vehicle

 "You need to get a cost from the service or equipment provider...It is common for a funding source to require a discount, so when you call for the quote, let the store know you may be purchasing the product through a funder and ask if they will offer a discount."

-Keeping yourself organized and making sure certain documents are at the ready will boost your efficiency in filling out applications.
+Keeping yourself organized and making sure certain documents are at the ready will boost your efficiency in filling out applications for wheelchair van grants.
 Simmons lists four documents as being the most important:

 - Previous year's W-2s

 - Most recent pay stubs (both yours and your spouse's, if applicable)

 - Medical History Sheet including diagnostic codes, list of surgeries, etc.

 Not all grants or funds will need this information, but some will.